Healthy Food for Kids

 How to cut down on sugar

 The American Heart Association recommends that sugar intake for children is limited to 3 teaspoons (12 grams) a day.
-A 12-ounce soda contains up to 10 teaspoons or 40g of added sugar.
-Cutting back on soda, candy, and cookies is only part of the solution, though.
-Large amounts of added sugar can also be hidden in foods such as bread, canned soups and vegetables, frozen dinners, ketchup, and fast food.
+A 12-ounce soda contains up to 10 teaspoons or 40g of added sugar, shakes and sweetened coffee drinks even more.
+Large amounts of added sugar can also be hidden in foods such as bread, canned soups and vegetables, frozen dinners, and fast food.
 In fact, about 75% of packaged food in the U.S. contains added sugar.

 - Don’t ban sweets entirely.
 Having a no sweets rule is an invitation for cravings and overindulging when given the chance.